-The classy 1930s introduced us to form-fitting, tea length dresses that made women’s bodies look beautiful.
-1930s art deco plus sizes dresses were elegant chiffons, georgette and silk gowns cut to hug natural curves in the most flattering ways.
-Tops had modest high necklines, loose flowing shoulders with a cape or long sleeves and long vertical lines.
-Many of today’s modern formal dresses are inspired by Old Hollywood in the 1930s as well as the 20s to 40s Art Deco beading and geometric shapes.
-Day dress looks are similar to the current trend of boho 1970s maxi dresses and wrap dresses with flutter sleeves, ruffles, and hanky hemlines.
-Late 30s style tea dresses are a bit shorter with swinging skirts in small floral prints.
+After the 20s boyish look passed, the classy 1930s introduced us to form-fitting, tea length dresses that made women’s bodies look feminine.
+1930s Art Deco plus sizes dresses were elegant chiffon, Georgette, and silk gowns cut to hug natural curves in the most flattering ways.
+Tops had modest high necklines and loose flowing shoulders with a cape, or long sleeves for long vertical lines.

-These vintage inspired Art Deco and 1930s plus size dresses, tops, and bottoms have the overall look and feel of day and evening thirties party clothing in a full range of sizes.
+These plus size vintage inspired Art Deco and 1930s dresses have the overall look and feel of daytime and party time 30s clothing.
+There’s a dress here for every body and budget.